Thursday, 23 February 2012

 "It sort of does now that you mention it."
 I answered while thinking about my new composition in progress and glancing at the photograph of Phi Bang on the desk.

 "I'm going to Mom's on Saturday afternoon.
-Why don't you plan to go too and we can talk more there.
+Why don't you plan to come too and we can talk more there.
 I'll even stay quiet long enough to listen to your new music.
 I promise!" she offered.

 "Yeah...alright...I could use some critical input."
 I responded thoughtfully.